Johnlon/integrated-circuit-tester/README.md

 You load the test program into the the Arduino IDE, edit the code trivally to select the test plan for the chip you are interested in and then send the program to the Arduino to run the tests.

-Feedback on the test results is reported from the Arduino back to the serial console of the IDE.
+Feedback on the test results is reported by the Arduino back to the serial console of the IDE.

+NB.
 Make sure the baud rate in the console matches the program.

 I used the Arduino Nano and this doesn't support a file system so I can't include an onboard file with the test cases.
 Instead, I compile these into the Arduino program (sketch).

-Other databases
+Other databases of tests
 ===============

-The format of the test cases is backward compatible with https://github.com/akshaybaweja/Smart-IC-Tester, however this implementation also supports  tri-state detection capability.
+The format of the test cases used here is somewhat compatible with https://github.com/akshaybaweja/Smart-IC-Tester.
+This implementation differes in that it also supports tri-state detection capability.